surajbarailee/lazyshare/README.md

-# LazyShare – Node.js Local File Sharing Server
+# LazyFileShare – Node.js Local File Sharing Server

-**LazyShare** is a lightweight, blazing-fast Node.js file-sharing server for LAN networks.
+**LazyFileShare** is a lightweight, blazing-fast Node.js file-sharing server for LAN networks.
 Share images, videos, and other files from any folder on your computer — accessible instantly from any device on your local Wi-Fi.

 > 📡 Turn your PC into a personal media server – no setup, no cloud, just local and instant.